dosco/graphjin/docs/website/docs/deploy.md

 ---
 id: deploy
-title: How to deploy Super Graph
+title: How to deploy GraphJin
 sidebar_label: Deploy
 ---

-Since you're reading this you're probably considering deploying Super Graph.
+Since you're reading this you're probably considering deploying GraphJin.
 You're in luck it's really easy and there are several ways to choose from.
-Keep in mind Super Graph can be used as a pre-built docker image or you can easily customize it and build your own docker image.
+Keep in mind GraphJin can be used as a pre-built docker image or you can easily customize it and build your own docker image.

 :::info JWT tokens (Auth0, etc)
 When deploying on a subdomain and configure this service to use JWT authentication.
 You will need the public key file or secret key.
 Ensure your web app passes the JWT token with every GraphQL request (Cookie recommended).
 You have to add the web domain to the `cors_allowed_origins` config option so CORS can allow the browser to do cross-domain ajax requests.